Next: , Previous: [Contents][Index]

 (%o5) [%t5]

-apply evaluates the function name F. Single quote ' defeats evaluation. demoivre is the name of a global variable and also a function.
+apply evaluates all of its arguments, unless evaluation is prevented by quotation.
+Third example: apply ordinarily evaluates its first argument, but single quote ' prevents evaluation.
+Note that demoivre is the name of a global variable and also a function.

 (%i1) demoivre;